XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 Wait for the image to be pulled and if everything works properly the output should be:

->Hello from Docker!
+> Hello from Docker!
->This message shows that your installation appears to be working correctly.
+> This message shows that your installation appears to be working correctly.

 ## Utilising Make with WSL2, Terraform and Docker

-We noticed, when running terraform from within our Ubuntu instance, that there appears to be som network issues.
+We have noticed when running Terraform from within our Ubuntu instance, that there appears to be som network issues.
 We saw quite slow network connections.
 Probably caused by the TCP connection with the following error:

->│ Error: Failed to install provider
+> │ Error: Failed to install provider
->│
+> │
->│ Error while installing hashicorp/azurerm v2.64.0: local error: tls: bad record MAC
+> │ Error while installing hashicorp/azurerm v2.64.0: local error: tls: bad record MAC

-We ran the terraform command again - and it worked perfectly.
+We ran the Terraform command again - and it worked perfectly.